avarassanchez/tTEscanR/README.md

     - "supply", computes amino acid supply from the anticodon usage matrix.</li>
     - "both", computes both amino acid demand and supply.</li>
 - `overwrite.assay`: Logical, if TRUE, overwrites the codon usage assay present in the object.
-- `overwrite.metadata`: Logical, if TRUE, overwrites the metadata present in the object.
 - `verbose`: Logical, if TRUE, displays information messages.

 ```{r}